If this is an emergency, please call/text 9-8-8 or contact:

 We offer the following national certification trainings:

-The Mental Health Counseling Center staff serve as consultants to individuals and groups in the MCCC community.
+The Counseling staff serve as consultants to individuals and groups in the MCCC community.
 Consultation involves sharing knowledge and expertise to assist others in responding effectively to mental health issues impacting the campus community.

 Yannick Ladson, EdD, LPC